On this page

 • Pearson Test of English (PTE Academic).

-The proficiency test must be no more than two years before the start of the course.
+The tests must be undertaken in a secure test centre and must be no more than two years before the start of the course.

 There may be other ways to meet the proficiency requirements, depending on the prior study and qualifications.
 Check the course information for details.